nasa/AppEEARS-QGIS-Plugin/README.md

 Until the plugin is available on the QGIS plugin repository, you can install it from source.
 Follow these steps:

-1. Navigate to your QGIS Plugin directory.
+1. Navigate to your QGIS plugin directory.
 This is usually located at `C:\Users\<username>\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins` on Windows.
 2. Clone or download and unzip the repository to this directory.
 3. Add the plugin to QGIS by going to `Plugins` > `Manage and Install Plugins...` > `Installed` and clicking the `Add` button.

 ## Use

-1. Submit an Area Sample Request to [AppEEARS](https://appeears.earthdatacloud.nasa.gov/) and request cloud-optimized geotiff format for the outputs.
+1. Submit an area sample request to [AppEEARS](https://appeears.earthdatacloud.nasa.gov/) and request cloud-optimized geotiff format for the outputs.
 See the [AppEEARS documentation](https://appeears.earthdatacloud.nasa.gov/help) for more information on how to do this.
 2. Enter [Earthdata Login Account](https://urs.earthdata.nasa.gov/home) credentials in the login tab the first time the plugin is used.
 This will save them in a .netrc file in the user's home directory.
 3. Browse previously submitted AppEEARS requests in the `Requests` tab by pressing the refresh button at the top.
 This will populate a table showing the task name, status, task type, and task id.
 4. Click on a row in the table to select it, and press the `Select` button to open the task bundle.
 This will show a table with all of the output files associated with the selected request.
 The table includes file name, file id and file size.